-By Fern Easton.
-Last Updated 5th February 2021.
+By Mark Ainsdale.
+Last Updated 10th May 2021.
 Welcome to our guide on syringe and needlestick injury compensation claims.
+Here, we explain everything that you should know about filing needlestick injury claims, syringe injury claims, syringe compensation claims and about a needlestick infection injury in general.
 Have you suffered a needlestick injury at work?
 Perhaps you were the victim of a needlestick or syringe injury that happened because of medical negligence?
 No matter the scenario, you will be entitled to compensation if the incident was not your fault.

 Select a section